avi1074/GettingAndCleningDataProject/run_analysis.md

 Get the data
 ------------

 Download the file.
-Put it in the `Data` folder. **This was already done on 2014-04-11; save time and don't evaluate again.**
+Put it in the `Data` folder.

 ```r